SmarterApp/RDW_Ingest/API.md

 ### Organization Endpoints
 End-points for submitting organization data; this includes districts, schools, and groups of institutions.
-As mentioned above, all end-points require a valid token, the examples use `{access_token}` as a placeholder.

 #### Create Organization Import Request
 Accepts JSON payload, compatible with the format produced by ART.
 The payload should contain all the organization data necessary to resolve all contents; for example, if a school is in a group under a district, all three must be present in the payload.
 The payload must be valid JSON but the exact structure doesn't matter a lot: the system will parse the payload looking for the required fields: `entityType`, `entityId`, `entityName`, `parentEntityId`.

-This end-point requires credentials with the `ASMTDATALOAD` role.

 There are two ways of posting content: with a raw body of type `application/json` or form-data (file upload).